Passionflower is a plant named after the Crucifixion of Jesus.

 Oregon’s Wild Harvest is a family-run company based in Redmond, Oregon.
 Its organic herbal supplements are all tested for potency.
 I can very confidently recommend this brand of herbal supplements because I use them myself.

 These statements have not been approved by the FDA.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 People with health concerns should discuss them with a doctor.
+Check with your doctor before taking an herbal supplement.
 Women who are pregnant or nursing should not take herbal supplements, unless directed to do so by a healthcare professional.